nbagonoc/jobFinder-frontend/README.md

         - Might want to move the profile in auth state
             - Or... or... or, we could also apply the same approach where we get the user name and role to user state
         - Need to simplify forms since its a the code is too many
-        - Need to improve photo upload design style (still not working)
+        - Need to improve photo upload design style
         - When deleting, there needs to be a confirmation